 Returning to school and college for face-to-face teaching

-We know some people will be feeling anxious, but please feel reassured that our schools are experienced at managing risk and are well practiced at keeping staff, children and their families safe in line with COVID-19 guidelines.
+Our schools are experienced at managing risk and are now well practiced at keeping staff, children and their families safe in line with COVID-19 guidelines.
 If you have concerns, please discuss these with your school or college.
 They will be able to explain the protective measures they are using to help keep everyone safe.

-The most important thing you can do to help keep everyone safe is to remember that nobody should attend school if they, or anyone in their household or support bubble, is showing any symptoms of coronavirus.
+The most important thing you can do to help keep everyone safe is to remember that nobody should attend school if they, a close contact or anyone in their household or support bubble, is showing any symptoms of coronavirus.
 Please stay at home!

 What safety measures are in place?